kesslerio/vibe-check-mcp/docs/EASY_TEST_FIXES.md

 ---

-## Category 3: External Claude CLI Mocking (8 tests - EASY) - IN PROGRESS
+## Category 3: External Claude CLI Mocking (8 tests - EASY) - DONE
 **Difficulty**: ⭐⭐ Easy
 **Time**: 1-2 hours total
 **Location**: `tests/unit/test_external_claude_cli.py`

-**Note**: This category has more than 8 failures due to a major refactoring of the `ExternalClaudeCli` class into `ClaudeCliExecutor`.
-The work is in progress.
+**Note**: This category had more than 8 failures due to a major refactoring of the `ExternalClaudeCli` class into `ClaudeCliExecutor`.
+All tests in the file are now passing.

 6. `test_find_claude_cli_success` - Update mock path
 7. `test_find_claude_cli_not_found` - Update mock path